draperlaboratory/hope-tools/README.md

 This is a step by step guide on how to build the HOPE software toolchain.

+By default everything is built in `/opt/isp/`.
+This is also where the package installs everything.
+You will need to add `/opt/isp/bin/` to your `PATH` before you build.
+After you can change the install location by creating an environmental variable `ISP_PREFIX` and setting that to whatever you prefer.
+Note that `ISP_PREFIX` must end with a `/`.

 ## Installing Necessary Software

 On Ubuntu 16.04 run the following to install the necessary software.
 Note that